-Widely recognized as one of the leading classical saxophonists in the world, Kenneth Tse is certainly one of the instrument’s outstanding proponents on any saxophone aficionado’s short list.
-He burst on the scene in 1996 as the winner of the prestigious New York Artists International Award, which resulted in an acclaimed debut recital at Carnegie Hall and being hailed “a young virtuoso” by the New York Times.
+Widely recognized as one of the world’s leading classical saxophonists, Kenneth Tse is certainly one of the instrument’s outstanding proponents on any saxophone aficionado’s short list.
+He burst on the scene in 1996 as the winner of the prestigious New York Artists International Award, which resulted in an acclaimed debut recital at Carnegie Hall, after which he was hailed as “a young virtuoso” by the New York Times.
 The Alex Award from the National Alliance for Excellence led to another Carnegie Hall performance.
-And these are but two of the multitude of awards that Tse has garnered in less than a decade and a half.
+These are but two of the multitude of awards that Tse has garnered in less than a decade and a half.
 Since then he has been a frequent soloist on five continents, including solo appearances with the Des Moines Symphony, United States Navy Band, Slovenia Army Band, La Armónica Band of Bunol, Spain, Thailand Philharmonic Orchestra, Strasbourg Philharmonic Orchestra, and Hong Kong Sinfonietta among others.
-He is frequent featured artist at events such as the triennial World Saxophone Congress and North American Saxophone Alliance conferences and has been a guest clinician at conferences hosted by the California Band Directors’ Association, Iowa Bandmaster’s Association, and the Midwest International Band and Orchestra Clinics.
-Prestigious universities and conservatories worldwide, such as Gnesin Academy of Music, Moscow State Conservatory, Sydney Conservatory and Paris Conservatory have invited him to give master classes.
+He is frequent featured soloist at events such as the triennial World Saxophone Congress and North American Saxophone Alliance conferences.
+He has also been a guest clinician at conferences hosted by the California Band Directors’ Association, Iowa Bandmaster’s Association, and the Midwest International Band and Orchestra Clinics.
+Prestigious universities and conservatories worldwide, such as Sydney Conservatory, Moscow Conservatory and Paris Conservatory have invited him to give master classes.
 He was recently a judge, representing the USA, at the 6th Adolphe Sax International Competition in Dinant, Belgium.

-Tse is currently Professor of Saxophone at the University of Iowa, President-Elect of the North American Saxophone Alliance, and serving his second term as Vice-President of the International Saxophone Committee.
+Tse is currently Professor of Saxophone at the University of Iowa, President of the North American Saxophone Alliance, and serving his third term as President of the International Saxophone Committee.
 More information and media clips are available at www.kenneth-tse.com.